cloudfoundry/community/toc/rfc/rfc-draft-diego-c2c-mtls.md

 - HTTP connection manager (not TCP proxy)
 - `DownstreamTlsContext` with `RequireClientCertificate: true`
 - Validation context trusting the instance identity CA
-- XFCC header forwarding configured via `ForwardClientCertDetails: SANITIZE_SET`
+- XFCC header set from the verified client certificate, with any existing headers removed to prevent spoofing
 - Subject, URI, and DNS fields included in the XFCC header

 **BOSH Properties**: